-This study investigated patients' preferences in relation to wearable technology and how they envisaged its optimal design in relation to use.
-Overall patients showed a positive response towards the use of technology within a rehabilitation context and recognised the benefits that they could obtain from its use.
+This study investigated patients' preferences in relation to wearable technology and how they envisaged its optimal design in relation to its use.
+Overall, patients showed a positive response towards the use of technology within a rehabilitation context and recognised the benefits that they could obtain from its use.

-The main determinants for acceptance of a wearable system were identified in its appearance and comfort in wearing it.
+The main determinants for acceptance of a wearable system were identified in its appearance and the comfort in wearing it.
 Design requirements were discussed in detail.
 Among these, patients expressed the necessity for a wearable system to be small, stable, lightweight, and discrete to enable them to wear their usual outfit with no constraints and no identity intrusion.
 In this regard, integration into a pair of leggings for daily use was discouraged.
 As for how long to wear it, all patients agreed to not wearing the system over night and most advocated its use during exercising.
-However, a few patients recognised the benefits of wearing it whilst out and about.
-This is in line with clinicians' and researchers' beliefs of the importance of data in real life scenarios of daily activities and most of all the need of objective data over self-reported measures of function to tailor and optimise treatment provision.
-How and when patients will wear the system will be key in identifying the functional variables (e.g. knee range of motion, distance, step numbers, exercise performance) that could be acquired over the defined period and the mode of feedback (e.g. real-time, progress plot) that will be useful for clinical applications, encompassing both patient and clinician use.
+However, a few patients recognised the benefits of wearing it while out and about.
+This is in line with clinicians' and researchers' beliefs of the importance of data in real-life scenarios of daily activities and most of all, the need of objective data over self-reported measures of movement function to tailor and optimise treatment provision.
+How and when patients will wear the system will be the key in identifying the functional variables (eg, knee range of motion, distance, step numbers, exercise performance) that could be acquired over the defined period and the mode of feedback (eg, real-time, progress plot) that will be useful for clinical applications, encompassing patient and clinician use.

-With regard to how to use the wearable technology participants recognised the benefits of using the device as a system for supporting themselves over their rehabilitative course.
-In particular, they indicated the usefulness of the system in monitoring their function, encouraging and motivating them exercising, providing virtual supervision, correcting their movement and as new means of communication with health professionals.
-The fact that participants perceived the use of technology as an incentive to adhere to rehabilitation regimes supports current trends of finding effective approaches to motivate patients exercising and ensure continuity of rehabilitation in the long-term to maximise its success.
-The use of wearable technology could offer a novel way to deliver rehabilitation for OA patients at home whilst ensuring virtual supervision via aerial data sharing with clinicians.
+With regard to how to use the wearable technology, participants recognised the benefits of using the device as a system for supporting themselves over their rehabilitation course.
+In particular, they indicated the usefulness of the system in monitoring their movement function, encouraging and motivating them towards exercising, providing virtual supervision, correcting their movement and as a new means of communication with health professionals.
+The fact that participants perceived the use of technology as an incentive to adhere to rehabilitation regimes supports current trends of finding effective approaches to motivate patients into exercising and ensure continuity of rehabilitation therapy in the long term to maximise its success.
+20-22 The use of wearable technology could offer a novel way to deliver rehabilitation for patients with OA at home while ensuring virtual supervision via aerial data sharing with clinicians.
 This, however, is only possible if new developed systems align with users' preferences.
 Patients could also envisage a more effective use of their time and money derived by the additional information available from the system.
-All participants agreed that the information collected would give them more control over their condition and permit their clinicians to be more informed about their problems facilitating individualised treatment planning.
+All participants agreed that the information collected would give them more control over their condition and permit their clinicians to be more informed about their problems, thus facilitating individualised treatment planning.